Jazhyc/feature-steering-RL/README.md

 ## Running the project

-To run the project, you can use uv directly:
+To run the project, you can use uv:
 ```bash
 uv run python <script_name>
 ```